flix/book/src/automatic-derivation.md

 ## Automatic Derivation

-Flix supports automatic derivation of several type classes, including:
+Flix supports automatic derivation of several traits, including:

 - `Eq` — to derive structural equality on the values of a type.
 - `Order` — to derive a total ordering on the values of a type.